yanze039/vortex/README.md

 ```bash
 pip install .
 ```
-Note this will take a few minutes to compile the necessary
+Note this will take a few minutes to compile, which can be sped up by being on more CPUs.

 ## 2. Quick install for vortex ops